 ʻĪao Valley State Monument

 ‘Iao Valley State Monument suffered heavy damages from flooding in late 2016 and is closed until further notice for public safety reasons.
+The anticipated reopening date is June 2017.
 Damage assessments, clean-up and repairs are ongoing.
 Please be aware that if you are found within the closed park it is a violation of HAR 13-146-4, which is a petty misdemeanor punishable by up to 30 days in jail and a fine of up to $1,000.

 Daily 7:00 am to 5:30 pm (October 1-March 31)